truncs/redtail/README.md

-# ArduCopter support for NVIDIA Redtail project
+# Extended NVIDIA Redtail project for Arducopter

 ## Note: This is work in progress!
 Autonomous visual navigation components for drones and ground vehicles using deep learning.